getsentry/sentry-docs/src/collections/_documentation/platforms/go/fasthttp.md

 // Create an instance of sentryfasthttp sentryHandler := sentryfasthttp.New(sentryfasthttp.Options{})

-// Once it's done, you can attach the handler as one of your middlewares fastHTTPHandler := sentryHandler.Handle(func(ctx *fasthttp.RequestCtx) {
+// After creating the instance, you can attach the handler as one of your middleware fastHTTPHandler := sentryHandler.Handle(func(ctx *fasthttp.RequestCtx) {
 	panic("y tho")
 })